frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 The `dp` matrix is utilized to store intermediate results, preventing redundant calculations.
 Each cell within `dp` corresponds to a subproblem, representing the number of paths to that cell from the origin.
 Recursive calls compute the number of paths to a given cell by summing the paths from the cell above and the cell to the left.

-The function boasts a time complexity of $O(m \times n)$.
+*The function boasts a time complexity of $O(m \times n)$*.
 This is because each cell in the `dp` matrix is computed only once, with each computation requiring constant time.
 Thus, the total operations are proportional to the number of cells in the matrix, namely $m \times n$.

-Similarly, the space complexity is $O(m \times n)$ due to the `dp` matrix, which stores the number of paths for each cell.
+Similarly, *the space complexity is $O(m \times n)$ due to the `dp` matrix*, which stores the number of paths for each cell.
 The matrix necessitates $m \times n$ space to accommodate these intermediate results.

 In essence, the dynamic programming approach with memoization transforms the exponential time complexity of the naive brute force solution into a linear complexity with respect to the matrix size.
 Consequently, this solution proves far more efficient and viable for larger matrices.